-The NTA states that once PBCs are established they must register under the Corporations (Aboriginal and Torres Strait Islander Act 2006 (CATSI Act).
-The CATSI Act is the law that guides how Aboriginal and Torres Strait Islander corporations are run.
+The Native Title Act 1993 (Cth) (NTA) states that once PBCs are established they must register under the Corporations (Aboriginal and Torres Strait Islander Act) 2006 (CATSI ACT).
+The CATSI Act guides how Aboriginal and Torres Strait Islander corporations are run.
 It includes guidance on:

 - the role of the Registrar and special administration.

 The CATSI Act has been created with the particular needs of Indigenous corporations in mind.
 See the ORIC fact sheet for differences between the CATSI Act and the Corporations Act 2001 (Cth).
 It also includes specific provisions for Registered Native Title Bodies Corporate (RNTBCs).

 What does the Registrar and ORIC do?

 The CATSI Act is administered by the Registrar of Indigenous Corporations, an independent statutory office holder appointed by the Minister for Indigenous Affairs and supported by the Office of the Registrar of Indigenous Corporations (ORIC).
 The Registrar’s key functions are to administer the CATSI Act, assist Indigenous groups to register corporations and operate in compliance with the Act, and support Indigenous corporations by providing training in good corporate governance, and mediation and dispute resolution services.

 The Registrar exercises oversight over corporations’ compliance with the CATSI Act and has broad powers to intervene in the running of corporations to ensure they comply with the Act and with their own rule books.
 ORIC’s compliance oversight function includes examining PBCs’ records, convening meetings, issuing compliance notices (providing guidance to corporations that are not meeting their obligations under the Act), responding to complaints, and placing non-compliant corporations under external administration.